BasinCheck vs Excel for Safety Audits

 The breaking point isn't usually the spreadsheet itself - it's what happens when you need to prove compliance.

-When an audit item fails, a corrective action is created automatically with assignment, due date, and email notification.
-No manual tracking.
+When an audit item fails, BasinCheck creates a corrective action automatically - assigned, dated, and emailed to the right person.
+No manual tracking, nothing forgotten.

 Real-Time Dashboard

-See audit completion, open issues, and compliance trends across all crews and locations - not days later when spreadsheets sync.
+See audit completion, open issues, and compliance trends across every crew and location the moment they happen - not days later when a spreadsheet finally syncs.

 The Real Cost Comparison